Hackelia amethystina

-Hackelia amethystina is a species of flowering plant in the borage family known by the common name amethyst stickseed.
+Hackelia amethystina is a species of flowering plant in the borage family known by its common name, amethyst stickseed.

 Distribution

 The plant is endemic to northern California.

 It is found in meadows and openings of Yellow pine forest habitats from 1370–2200 m in elevation, in the Northern California Coast Ranges and in the northern Sierra Nevada primarily within Plumas County.
-In the Sierra it is often mistaken in flower for Hackelia nervosa.
+In the Sierra, it is often mistaken in flower for Hackelia nervosa.